anujaagarwal/snakes-Ladders/README.md

 ## Choice of Data Structures and Reasoning

-1. **Array for Players**:
+1. * List for Players**:
-   - **Data Structure Choice**: An array is chosen to represent players because it's a simple and effective way to store player information.
+   - **Data Structure Choice**: An List is chosen to represent players because it's a simple and effective way to store player information.
 Each player is represented by an object with attributes like their name and position.
-   - **Reasoning**: Arrays are an intuitive choice for handling a list of entities, and they make it easy to access and update player information during the game.
+   - **Reasoning**: Lists are an intuitive choice for handling a list of entities, and they make it easy to access and update player information during the game.

 2. **Current Player Index**:
    - **Data Structure Choice**: A variable (`currentPlayerIndex`) is used to track the current player's turn.